Apache Junction, Arizona: Geography

 Apache Junction is located in the east part of the Phoenix-Mesa-Chandler Metropolitan Area.

 According to the United States Census Bureau, the city has an area of 35.1 sqmi, of which 0.01 sqmi, or 0.03%, were listed as water.

 The town is bounded to the east by the Superstition Mountains (a federal wilderness area and home of the Lost Dutchman's Gold Mine) and to the north by the Goldfield Mountains with the Bulldog Recreation Area.
 Goldfield Ghost Town, a tourist location preserved from former prospecting days, lies near the western face of Superstition Mountain just off Highway 88 (Apache Trail).
 It is located just southwest of the site of the ghost town of Goldfield.

 In October 2021, Apache Junction annexed ten square miles south of the city's previous southern boundary.

 Climate

-According to the Köppen Climate Classification system, Apache Junction has a hot semi-arid climate, abbreviated "BSh" on climate maps.
+According to the Köppen Climate Classification system and being located in the Sonoran Desert, Apache Junction has a hot semi-arid climate, abbreviated "BSh" on climate maps.
 The hottest temperature recorded in Apache Junction was 119 F on June 26, 1990, and July 27-28, 1995, while the coldest temperature recorded was 17 F on January 14, 2007.